"Words are pale shadows of forgotten names. As names have power, words have power."

 Barbara returned and carefully laid a leather book on the table before her.
 "Here you go.
 I'm surprised those stingy bastards let it leave their sight.
 It only took, what months, for the approval?"

 Sarah nodded absently and ran a cotton-clad finger lightly across the dyed leather.
 She traced the embossed knot work design.

 "From what I gather, a wealthy donor died and bequeathed it.
 And with another copy in their collection they agreed to lend it out.
 Quid Pro Quo, naturally."

 The sound of a pager interrupted.

 Barbara glanced at the number and then her eyes widened.
-"Oh, God dammit!
+"Dammit!
 I forgot about the meeting!"
 She flicked her watch in accusation and grimaced.
 "I have to run… and you know the rules.
-A staff member must be in the room at all times…" her eyes softened, "…but it's Saturday and we're understaffed today anyway.
-And I am ridiculously late and being paged by his holiness!"
+A staff member must be in the room at all times…" Her eyes softened. "…But it's Saturday and we're understaffed today anyway.
+And I am ridiculously late and being paged by his holiness."
 As if to punctuate the point the pager went off again.
 Barbara hesitated and then pulled something from her pocket.
 "I am leaving you this key.
 You know where to put it when you're through.
 This is the only key.
 ONLY.
 Key.
 DO.
 NOT.
 LOSE.
 IT.
 And don't bring anyone else in.
 Understand?
 Or I'll be out of a job and you won't get to graduate and nab that cushy coffee house career you're so looking forward to."

-Sarah nodded, lips twitching, and accepted the holy grails of library keys, not counting the one to the staff liquor cabinet they thought none of the grad students knew about.
+Sarah's lips twitched as she accepted the holy grails of library keys - not counting the one to the staff liquor cabinet they thought none of the grad students knew about.
 It paid to befriend librarians.